Technical Stack Details¶

 Many other python libraries are used for database connections, access rights, etc.

-All of Toco backend’s is provided by a dedicated Docker image.
+All of Toucan Toco’s backend is provided by a dedicated Docker image.

 Nginx is usually used as a SSL reverse proxy.